 - Ability to work in a small, but fast-paced office environment

-- Candidate must be detail-oriented and a self-starter, and must have the ability to multi-task
+- Candidate must be detail-oriented, a self-starter, and have the ability to multi-task

 - Knowledge or interest in Catholic initiatives and the Catholic Church, or particular interest in issues of parish life, poverty and social justice

 2018 – 2019 Academic Year (mid-September 2018 to May 2019)